mbari-org/pbp/pbp-doc/docs/pbp-hmb-plot/index.md

 # HMB Plotting

-`pbp-hmb-plot` is a utility program to plot the resulting HMB product.
+`pbp hmb-plot` is a utility program to plot the resulting HMB product.
 It accepts one or more NetCDF files and generates a summary plot for each.
 Various options are available to customize the plot.